BartOtten/routex/README.md

 offers a suite of extensions enabling internationalization (i18n) and localization (l10n), including but not limited to seamless support for translated (multilingual) URLs, locale preference detection at run time and support for multiple backends.
-Included extension SimpleLocale simplifies common Phoenix localization by including a [IANA](https://www.iana.org/) based locale registry for robust locale validation and conversion to display names.
+Included extension Localize simplifies common Phoenix localization by including a [IANA](https://www.iana.org/) based locale registry for robust locale validation and conversion to display names.